 [In case of monitor located behind a temporary obstacle (for example steering wheel spoke during reversing manoeuvre), the driver shall be able to see the close proximity rear view field of vision display in all normal reversing motion conditions when the driver is restrained by the installed crash protection system, adjusted in accordance with the manufacturer's instructions, and is free to move within constraints of that system (eg. head movement).”

-]
+It shall be demonstrated by the applicant to the Technical Service that the extrem height of driver and each binocular vision have been considered.
+Virtual testing is acceptable.]”

 Annex 9, paragraph 3.5., amend to read: